elmerehbi/ucs/README.md

 #### Usage
 In a terminal,

-to install R and packages included in the r script run:
+To install R and Ubuntu-specific packages needed for R:
 ```S
 chmod +x install_R.sh
 sudo ./install_R.sh
 ```

-If you already have R installed and want to install the R packages only, run:
+To install the packages:
 ```S
 Rscript r-customize.R
 ```